aeberbach/A600KB/README.md

 Enjoy!

 Warning!
 There is a bug in this keyboard design.
 Many people have built it and never noticed, but this can be a problem with software (trackers) that uses the two keys affected.
-The PCB as-is shoul dbe modified according to the diagram shown here.
+The PCB as-is should be modified according to the diagram shown here.
 ![How to fix swapped keys](/A600-kb-fix.jpg?raw=true "Required Modification") One of these days I will update the PCB files but until then this will be useful to those who have one and notice a problem.